 - Vehicles structures using Advanced High Strength Steel (AHSS) weigh up to 35% less than those made with former conventional steel, substantially reducing greenhouse-gas emissions.

 Life cycle thinking: New solutions for new times

 - Life cycle assessment (LCA) is vital for the future.
 Environmental regulations that only regulate one phase (the use phase) of a product’s life cycle can create unintended consequences, such as increased CO2 emissions.

 - One example of this is vehicle exhaust or tail pipe regulations, which encourage the use of low density materials that are more CO2 intensive to produce.

 - LCA considers production, manufacture, the use phase and end-of-life recycling and disposal.
 Life-cycle thinking leads to immediate environmental benefit.

 - In addition to CO2, LCA assesses other impacts such as resource consumption, energy demand and acidification.

 - LCA is easy to implement, cost effective and produces affordable and beneficial solutions for material decision-making and product design.

-- worldsteel developed one of the first global sector databases for life cycle inventory data and invests to keep it current.
+- worldsteel developed one of the first global sector databases for life cycle inventory data, and invests on a regular basis to keep it up to date.

 Updated: April 2012